 Families Can Avoid Pitfalls When Teaching Children About Saving, Spending, and Getting Money

 In raising kids and teaching them solid values, the old axiom “Actions speak louder than words” remains relevant today.
-Money issues can be the most perplexing for families, and parents have a short window of opportunity to pass on the lessons and principles that will carry kids into adulthood.
+Money issues can be the most perplexing for families, and parents have a short window of opportunity to pass on the financial lessons and principles that will carry kids into adulthood.
 Here, we unpack five money myths to avoid in order to make more money:

-Myth #1 – Greenbacks grow on trees
+Myth #1 – Money grows on trees

 We want our children to appreciate the value of money and to recognize that it doesn’t just ‘grow on trees’.
 Yet, parents are often guilty of using money as a path of least resistance.
 We may try to avoid giving in to their impulses, but due to less-than-ideal circumstances and timing to teach the lesson, or to avoid a meltdown in the grocery store, we reach for our wallets.
 And when we do, we feed the myth that money does grow on trees.
 Kids need to know early on that money is ‘earned’, and its use most often involves tradeoffs.